 How to Change Your Profile Image on VoiceThread

 If you are still having issues with VoiceThread, contact the Learning Resource Lab, the Center for Teaching and Learning, or use the Help button on VoiceThread.

 A Wiki is a web document which allows people to add, modify, or delete its content via a web browser.
 Wikis often include images or other multimedia and can also include external links to other websites or files.
 Because a Wiki has multiple authors, there is less chance of incorrect information remaining in the document (multiple proof-readers).
 Wikis are often used at UMSL for group projects within a course where a group of students is assigned to create a wiki explaining a concept or idea.
 Google Docs is one of the ways students can create a Wiki.

 Windows Media plug-in

 Windows Media is a plug-in used to play web-based Windows Media videos (.wmv).
 The plug-in is included when installing QuickTime for Windows users, but Mac users may need to install the Flip4Mac plug-in (free version)

 Microsoft Word is a word processing desktop application for creating and saving documents.
-It is part of the Microsoft Office productivity suite and is installed on all UMSL computers.
-It may be purchased for faculty home use for $9.95 as part of the Microsoft Home Use Program (HUP).
+It is part of the Microsoft Office productivity suite, is installed on all UMSL computers, and is available to all UMSL faculty, staff and students as part of the Microsoft Office 365 package.

 YouTube is a video-hosting website, owned by Google, that allows users to upload recorded video for public viewing.
 YouTube is a resource for educational videos, lectures, and how-to explanations.
 Users that upload video have the option of sharing it publicly, sharing to only those to whom a link is distributed, or sharing to other specific YouTube accounts.